 The program offers you the opportunity to work with two different modes.
 You can uninstall a particular program, scan the system for registry entries and leftover files and delete detected traces.

-The tool mixes easy-to-use features with advanced one for helping you keep your system clean.
+The tool mixes easy-to-use features with an advanced one for helping you keep your system clean.

-All the tools presented above will do a fantastic job of removing unwanted software from your computer, but each and every one of them also packs some pretty cool extras.
-Check them all out and stick with your favourite.
+To conclude, all the tools presented above will do a fantastic job of removing unwanted software from your computer, but each and every one of them also packs some pretty cool extras.
+Check them all out and stick with your favorite.